keybase/book-content/07-git/00-index.md

 These repositories are *real* Git repositories but you can view them in the Keybase app.
 They’re 100% private, encrypted, and verified.
 You can be certain they’re safe, not only from prying eyes, but also from malicious people who might try to change your code.
 (How dare they?!)

+#### All of your data is automatically encrypted and verified.
+Under the hood, Git supports [remote helpers](https://git-scm.com/docs/git-remote-helpers).
+This allows Git itself to interface with datastores other than the local filesystem.
+Keybase has created an [open source remote helper](https://github.com/keybase/client/tree/master/go/kbfs/kbfsgit/) that facilitates this interaction, keeping the data in your repository within your control via your local Keybase app.

+This means that your data is encrypted—not even Keybase can see what’s in there (nor its name, the filenames, your other configuration—nothing).
+This also means that every time you or a member of your team pushes or pulls (or clones) data to or from one of these repositories, all writes are verified by your private keys, which never leave your device.
+You can be sure that your team members did indeed push the changes that the Git history log says they did.

+#### No overwriting or conflicts.
+Using Git repositories in Keybase (or via the command line) is better than just hosting your local Git repositories in Keybase [Files](/files).
+With first-class Git repositories, Keybase knows to lock your repository when necessary.
+This prevents two people (or two devices controlled by the same person) from overwriting each others’ changes and causing conflicts.

-## Make a Git repository
+## Making a repository
-Navigate to Git in the app and click the `New Repository` button.
+Navigate to Git and select `New Repository`.
 You can make it your own personal repository or share it with a team.

 Once you’ve created a repository (or selected an existing one), there is a `Clone:` field that shows you the address you’ll use to access this repository.
 It will look something like this: